 Proposed board action

-Pursuant to Standing Board Policy 1.60, the Board of Governors of The Florida Bar publishes this notice of intent to consider the following items for first reading or final action at its May 24, 2019 board of governors meeting in West Palm Beach, Florida.
+Pursuant to Standing Board Policy 1.60, the Board of Governors of The Florida Bar publishes this notice of intent to consider the following items at its July 17, 2020 board of governors meeting.
 This is governed by Rule 1-12.1, Rules Regulating The Florida Bar.
-If approved by the board, most of these amendments must still be formally filed with the Supreme Court of Florida, with further notice and opportunity to be heard, before they are officially approved and become effective.
+If approved by the board, most rules amendments must still be formally filed with the Supreme Court of Florida, with further notice and opportunity to be heard, before they are officially approved and become effective.
+Amendments to section bylaws and standing board policies are final on board of governors action.
 Additionally, non-substantive edits to conform to the Supreme Court style guide are not noted in the summary.
-To receive a full copy of the text of any of these proposed amendments, email [email protected] or call Kelly Smith at 850-561-5751.
-Reference any requested proposal by its title or item number and date of this publication.
+To receive a full copy of the text of proposed amendments, email [email protected] or call the Rules Administrative Coordinator at (850) 561-5780.
+Reference any requested proposal by its title and date of this publication.